-It is a patient-centred speciality which encompasses disciplines from general medicine, virology, microbiology, dermatology, gynaecology and public health, creating a unique and rewarding career.
+It is a patient-centred specialty which encompasses disciplines from general medicine, virology, microbiology, dermatology, gynaecology and public health, creating a unique and rewarding career.
 In many centres the specialty is combined with contraceptive services to offer a holistic service for patients.

 The specialty is evolving to accommodate the requirements of a modern sexual health and HIV service, both in terms of curriculum review and managing commissioning change, with the patient needs at the forefront of training and workforce planning.

 GUM - trainee characteristicsThe nature of genitourinary medicine requires trainees who are:

 - adaptability, given the evolving nature of the specialty

 not easily embarrassed, with a good sense of humour!